susanmarie87/Wild_Boutique/README.md

 * I want to be able to see previous order details.

 * I want my details tto be saved to my account for faster purchases in future.

+### Site Goals <a name="site-goals"></a>

+* I want to be able to add, edit and delete products, blog posts and the ability to delete comments from blog posts easily.

+* I want to be able to increase organic visitors to the site using SEO friendly blog posts.

+* I want an admin section of the site and to make administration tasks simpler.

+* I want customers to have a relaxed and trouble free time on the site.

+* I want the site to be fully mobile responsive.